Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 “You may not be eligible for introductory annual percentage rates, fees, and/or bonus rewards offers if you opened a Wells Fargo Credit card within the last 15 months from the date of this application and you received introductory APR(s), fees, and/or bonus rewards offers, even if that account is closed and has a $0 balance.”

-So, in short, you can definitely keep transferring a balance to new cards until you satisfy the debt.
-Just make sure that you qualify for the promotion — and the card — before you delay paying the debt off by the end of your current promotional window.
+In a nutshell, you can keep transferring your balance to new cards until the debt is cleared.
+Just be sure you qualify for the promotion—and the card—before you delay paying off the debt by the end of your current promotional period.

 What Happens if You Don’t Pay Off a Balance Transfer?